 The Hitchhiker Of Black Horse Lake Is One Of Montana's Most Mysterious Urban Legends

 In a state as large as Montana (and with such a rich history), there are bound to be some strange happenings and unsolved mysteries.
-And the Treasure State certainly isn’t without some crazy urban legends – such as the hitchhiker of Black Horse Lake.
+And the Treasure State certainly isn’t without some crazy urban legends – such as the phantom hitchhiker of Black Horse Lake.
 An especially baffling urban legend, the phantom hitchhiker is said to haunt Cascade County, near the city of Great Falls.
 If you grew up in the area, you may have heard the story of Black Horse Lake and its notoriously mysterious hitchhiker.
+It’s one of the best lakes in Montana, but the hitchhiker is the star in the urban legends that surround this place.

 The hitchhiker of Black Horse Lake isn’t the only urban legend associated with the state.
 There are actually several others, including these Montana urban legends, which are sure to keep you up at night.